Landslides Data Pathfinder

 When choosing SAR data for interferometry, the inclusion of phase information is required.
 Level 1 data are produced as single look complex (SLC), in which the phase information is preserved.

-- To learn more about SAR, read the backgrounder What is SAR? and view the Earthdata webinar Introduction to SAR Data;
+- To learn more about SAR, read What is SAR? or view the Introduction to SAR Data Earthdata webinar;

-- For applications of SAR data, view the Earthdata webinar Applications of SAR Data in GIS Environments or NASA's Alaska Satellite Facility Distributed Active Archive Center (ASF DAAC) InSAR data recipes.
+- For applications of SAR data, view the Applications of SAR Data in GIS Environments Earthdata webinar, or NASA's Alaska Satellite Facility DAAC (ASF DAAC) InSAR data recipes.

 Sentinel-1A and Sentinel-1B SAR data from Vertex

-Vertex is ASF DAAC's search tool, which allows for the subset and preview of numerous types of SAR data, including Sentinel-1.
+Vertex is ASF DAAC's search tool, which allows for the preview of numerous types of SAR data, including Sentinel-1.

 Tools for Data Access and Visualization